francescocirulli/CopyBetting-Protocol/README.md

 # CopyBetting Protocol (Azuro)

-The CopyBetting protocol enables users to automatically replicate bets made by other players on the Azuro protocol, regardless of the frontend operator.
-Copybetting involves duplicating the plays, including the match and outcome, made by another player.
+The CopyBetting protocol enables users to replicate, or copybet, bets made by other players on the Azuro protocol, regardless of the frontend operator.
+Copybetting involves duplicating the bets, particularly the match and outcome, made by another player.

 ## Components